This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The SVR should not be confused with variable rate mortgages – they are different things – a variable rate mortgage is a deal-led product offered by lenders.

-Lender reversion rates are typically higher than other mortgage deals available in the wider marketplace.
+Lender reversion rates are typically higher than other buy to let mortgage deals or commercial mortgage deals available in the wider marketplace.
 This is why it is important to review the deals available, before you are charged based on the reversion rate.
-You can start this process 3-6 month’s ahead of the date your initial rate period comes to an end.
+You can start this process 3-6 months ahead of the date your initial rate period comes to an end.

 Payments based on a lender's reversion rate are likely to be considerably more per month than you have been paying.
 These payments are also likely to be a lot more than you would pay if you switched to a new mortgage deal.